Brisbane picked to host 2032 summer Olympics | DW | 21.07.2021

 Brisbane got the nod to host the 2032 summer Olympics from the International Olympic Committee (IOC) on Wednesday.

-"The International Olympic Committee has the honour to announce that the Games of the 35th Olympiad are awarded to Brisbane, Australia," IOC President Thomas Bach announced in Tokyo, where the delayed 2020 Olympics are set to kick off in two days time.
+"The International Olympic Committee has the honor to announce that the Games of the 35th Olympiad are awarded to Brisbane, Australia," IOC President Thomas Bach announced in Tokyo, where the delayed 2020 Olympics are set to kick off on Friday.

 In an eleven-minute video recorded in his office, Australian Prime Minister Scott Morrison told the IOC, "We know what it takes to deliver a successful Games in Australia."